Heat Pump Rebates for Your Home

 In addition to the requirements for all heat pump projects, the following are requirements for CMLP's whole home heat pump rebate:

-- A customer and their installer must sign the whole home heat pump verification form and submit it with the heat pump rebate application.
+- A customer and their installer must sign the Whole Home Verification Form and submit it with the heat pump rebate application.

 - Because the heat pump system for which the rebate is being sought must be sized to be capable of being the sole source of heat in the home: